 Attitude to Side Extension

-Another ballet-inspired move, this leg toner forces your inner-thigh muscles to engage to control the motion of your leg (without falling over).
+Another ballet-inspired thigh workout move, this slimming thigh exercise forces your thigh muscles to engage to control the motion of your leg (without falling over).

 Weighted Inner-Thigh Lift

-This twist on a traditional inner-thigh lift uses your bodyweight to add an extra challenge.
+This thigh workout is a twist on a traditional inner-thigh lift as it uses your body weight to add an extra challenge.
 (Related: Master These Bodyweight Moves for Superior Strength)

 - Lie on your right side with your right elbow bent below your shoulder and your left hand behind your head.